Tokū, Tonga

 Tokū is an uninhabited, volcanic island in Tonga.
 It is located in the very north of Vavaʻu group in the north of the country.
 It is about 1,000 m long and up to 700 m wide, yielding an area of 0.4 km2.
-It is up to 21 m above sea level near its east coast.
+It is up to 21 m above sea level at its summit.

 The closest island is Fonualei 19.7 km to the northwest.

+History

-The island was inhabited in the 1830's, the inhabitants living on Tokū and having gardens on Fonualei.
-Following the 1846 eruption of Fonualei they relocated to 'Utulei in Vavaʻu.
+The island was inhabited in the 1830s, the inhabitants living on Tokū and having gardens on Fonualei.
+Following the 1846 eruption of Fonualei they relocated to Utulei in Vavaʻu.